-The trickiest part: the algorithm is constantly changing which requires persistent research, experimentation, and vigilance by none other than yourself and your team.
+The trickiest part: the algorithm is constantly changing, which requires persistent research, experimentation, and vigilance by none other than you and your team.
 Simply put, you have to become an SEO (search engine optimization) marketing expert.
-And why wouldn’t you if it means getting all the traffic and leads needed to preserve the long-term viability of your business?
+And why wouldn’t you if it means getting all the leads and traffic that can preserve the long-term viability of your business?

-So keep reading, as we hash out the impact SEO can have on your business and how to get more traffic and leads with SEO
+So, keep reading as we flesh out the impact SEO can have on your business and how to get more traffic and leads with SEO.

 The Impact of SEO: What You Need to Know